-If your student is not going to live in South Hall, they should participate in the traditional hall Room Selection Process.
-Below is a brief summary of the steps required to live on campus for the 2017-2018 academic year:
+If your student is returning to PLU, but not going to live in South Hall, they should participate in the traditional hall Room Selection Process.
+Below is a brief summary of the steps required to live on campus for the 2018-2019 academic year:

-- Submit a PLU Master Housing & Meal Agreement online before 5:00pm, Wednesday, March 29th.
+- Submit a PLU Master Housing & Meal Agreement online by April 3rd.

 - Find a roommate.
-Most returning students will be assigned a roommate unless they have applied for and been granted a single room, and we encourage your student to find a roommate prior to attending the Room Selection Event.
+Most returning students will be assigned a roommate so we encourage students to find a roommate prior to attending the Room Selection Event.

-- Attend the Room Selection Event during their appropriate timeslot on April 5th or 6th.
+- Attend the Room Selection Event during their appropriate time slot on April 11th or 12th.

 New PLU students should submit a New Student Housing Application when applying for on-campus housing.
-This application is available online (www.plu.edu/applyreslife) and should be submitted after your $200 Enrollment Deposit.
+This application is available online (www.plu.edu/applyreslife) and should be submitted after their $200 Enrollment Deposit is secured.